mdn/content/files/en-us/web/javascript/reference/global_objects/array/@@species/index.md

 The **`Array[@@species]`** static accessor property returns the constructor used to construct return values from array methods.

 > **Warning:** The existence of `@@species` allows execution of arbitrary code and may create security vulnerabilities.
 It also makes certain optimizations much harder.
 Engine implementers are [investigating whether to remove this feature](https://github.com/tc39/proposal-rm-builtin-subclassing).
 Avoid relying on it if possible.
+Modern array methods, such as {{jsxref("Array/toReversed", "toReversed()")}}, do not use `@@species` and always return a new `Array` base class instance.

 ## Syntax